NorthernMan54/homebridge-alexa/README.md

 sudo npm install -g —unsafe-perm https://github.com/NorthernMan54/homebridge-alexa#Alexa2ndGen
 ```

-3. Login and password are the credentials you created earlier for the https://homebridge.cloudwatch.net website.
+3. Login and password in the config.json, are the credentials you created earlier for the https://homebridge.cloudwatch.net website.

 4. Restart homebridge, and ask Alexa to discovery devices.